-I am a big believer in the value of a good walk – lucky happenstance has a much easier time finding us when we’re out and about – and moving slowly enough to pay attention.
+I am a big believer in the value of a good walk – lucky happenstance has a much easier time finding us when we’re out and about – but moving slowly enough to pay attention.
 Sights and sounds come at us – and clues for many creative problems (or even life questions) often present from a direction we weren’t expecting them.

 That being said – I don’t usually have quite this great a time just making my way home from a day of work.
-But this one was a memorable enough progress to be worth setting down prettily – though a year and change ago (that was a far warmer february, remember?).
+But this one was a memorable enough progress to be worth setting down prettily – though a year and change ago (that was a far warmer february, remember?)

 Had a lovely day today.
 Up on the model stand first thing (8:30), doing my existential philosopher character for Bob Berger’s class, and the two of us were team-goading them (3rd year, after all) to seek character (or caricature) – reach for something beyond a simple likeness.

 Several seemed puzzled by the challenge, so I suggested, “Well, first of all – if he’s an existentialist and he’s smiling like this, he’s probably drunk!”
-A humanizing hello-laugh often helps students probe further-in than surface-level – “Oh yeah, our bowl of fruit today is thinking something!” (and yes, the ones who can draw both the likeness and the thought really can find more work – or we wouldn’t so-encourage) ;o)
+A humanizing hello-laugh often helps students probe further in than surface-level – “Oh yeah, our bowl of fruit today is thinking something!” (and yes, the ones who can draw both the likeness and the thought really can find more work – or we wouldn’t so-encourage) ;o)

 After an excellent productive studio-session, I decided to take my own good (and constant) advice and imbibe some free art, while enjoying a long rambling walk home – and that was when I first realized I was having one of those magic days, when everywhere you go, you just seem to become instant friends with everyone.

 Hilarious chat with the giggly security guard on the way out (I always double-check if I signed-in now, to backstop oldmanitus).
-Stopped at a tobacconist I didn’t know, to inquire (even though I know it’s always futile, no one will ever import ‘Sullivan and Powells’ again) then I got followed up Baldwin by a daredevil in an electric wheelchair, who grilled me about obscure tobacco pleasures of my misspent youth.
+Stopped at a tobacconist I didn’t know, to inquire (even though I know it’s always futile, no one will ever import ‘Sullivan and Powells’ again) then I got followed up Baldwin by a daredevil in an electric wheelchair, who grilled me about the obscure tobacco pleasures of my misspent youth.

 One small chunk of groovy old Baldwin, still recognizable!

-Funny how disarming it is for genuine art people, when you mention that you sit for artists, professionally – still had to leave the bag, but I got such a huge smile from her! (and she knew whose bag that one was, for sure)
+Funny how disarming it is for genuine art people, when you mention that you sit for artists professionally – still had to leave the bag, but I got such a huge smile from her! (and she knew whose bag that one was, for sure)